 Local Anaesthetic Wound Infusions

-Overall, they aim to help patients optimise their physical function and quality of life despite ongoing pain.
+Overall, the pain centre physiotherapists aim to enable people with chronic pain to develop self-management strategies to improve their physical function and quality of life despite their pain.

 Clinical Psychology Team